 Rabies is a potentially fatal viral disease that can be found in dogs, monkeys, bats and other mammals.
-In Malaysia, the most recent cases were reported in the state of Sarawak and were transmitted through feral dog and cat bites.
+The most recent cases were reported in the state of Sarawak and were transmitted through feral dog and cat bites.
 Rabies can also be contracted when a rabid animal's saliva gets directly into the eyes, nose, mouth or broken skin.

 - Avoid direct contact with dogs and other mammals.

-- If you are bitten or scratched by a dog, monkey or other mammal in Malaysia, immediately use soap and water and wash the wound thoroughly.
+- If you're bitten or scratched by a dog, monkey or other mammal, immediately use soap and water to wash the wound thoroughly.
 Seek urgent medical attention.

 More information: Infectious diseases.

 Water-borne, food-borne, parasitic and other infectious diseases (including hepatitis, tuberculosis, typhoid, cholera, and hand, foot and mouth disease) are common, with more serious outbreaks occurring from time to time.

 - Boil drinking water or drink bottled water.